 What Is The KrakowCard?

-KrakowCard is a 1-, 2- or 3-day pass which gives access to almost 40 of the city’s museums and galleries.
-The more expensive Tourist Card also includes unlimited use of Kraków’s public bus and tram system, including buses to and from airport and transport to Wieliczka Salt Mine and back.
-There is also a cheaper 3-day Museum & Attraction Pass available for any student who is 25 years and under.
+KrakowCard is a 1-, 2- or 3-day pass which gives access to 20+ of the city’s museums and galleries.
+The main Tourist Card also includes unlimited use of Kraków’s public bus and tram system, including buses to and from the airport and transport to Wieliczka Salt Mine and back.
+There is also a cheaper 3-day Digital Pass available without transport.

 Where Can I Buy A KrakowCard?

-You can buy all varieties online before you leave, directly from the official KrakowCard website.
-You’ll be sent a voucher which must be printed out and exchanged at one of three locations:
+You can buy all varieties online before you leave, directly from the official KrakowCard website, or through GetYourGuide.
+After purchasing, you’ll receive a voucher which must be exchanged at one of the following pickup locations:

 Kraków Holiday Essentials